learnk8s/learnk8s.io/src/requests-limits/content.md

 The third container is using close to a 100% CPU, whereas the other two use ~66% and ~33%.

-Since all containers want to use all available CPU, they will divide the 2 CPU cores available according to their quotas ratio (3, 2, and 1).
+Since all containers want to use all available CPU, they will divide the 2 CPU cores available according to their shares (3072, 2048, and 1024).

-So the total ratio are 6 (3 + 2 + 1) and with 2 CPU each share equals to 33.33% (200 divided by 6).
+So the total shares are 6 times 1024 and equals to 33.33% CPU per share.

 So the CPU time is shared as follows:

-- 1 share (or 33.33%) to first container.
+- 1024 share (or 33.33% CPU) to first container.
-- 2 shares (or 33.33% * 2 shares, 66.66%) to second container.
+- 2048 shares (or 33.33% times two CPU) to second container.
-- 3 shares (or 33.33% * 3 shares, ~100%) to third container.
+- 3072 shares (or 33.33% times three CPU) to third container.

 Now that you're familiar with CPU and memory requests, let's have a look at limits.